 Brewery Gulch Inn

-Winter storms on the North Coast can be epic.
-And where better to watch the forces of Mother Nature shape our rugged landscape than from the buttoned-up comfort of the Brewery Gulch Inn.
-Snuggle up by the fire in our Great Room with your current favorite read, or wrap yourself in an Alpaca blanket and watch one of our 650 DVDs in the comfort of your room (don’t worry, our backup generator keeps things humming even if the power fails).
-See first-hand what locals know … winter is our best season.
-Join our Stormchasers Club by signing up and in addition to receiving email alerts regarding approaching storms, enjoy special savings and perks available only to club members.
+Winter storms on the north coast can be epic.
+And where better to watch the forces of Mother Nature shape the rugged landscape than from the buttoned-up comfort of the Brewery Gulch Inn.
+Snuggle up by the fire in the Great Room with your current favorite read, or wrap yourself in an alpaca blanket and watch the rain.
+See first-hand what locals know … winter is the best season.
+Join the inn’s Stormchasers Club by signing up and in addition to receiving email alerts regarding approaching storms, enjoy special savings and perks available only to club members.

 Point Arena Lighthouse